 • Have some answers ready

 When you start telling people about your Asperger’s, you will get a whole range of responses – many of which might cast doubt on your diagnosis.
 There’s a list here of what people said to me, along with my (weary-sounding) replies.
-Use mine, or think up your own answers, but remember that others will be shocked, embarrassed, incredulous, etc. and say all kinds of crazy things they wouldn’t say if they had more time to think about it.
+Use mine, or think up your own answers, but remember that other people might be shocked, embarrassed, incredulous, etc. and say all kinds of crazy things they wouldn’t say if they had more time to think about it.
 You might consider telling some people in writing.

 • Be kind to yourself